moagrius/TileView/README.md

 X1.
 End fling (test for change)
 X1.
 Make most private into protected for extensibility X1.
 Other Issues
-    a.  when detail levels change with no downsample, there's a moment when the old one dies before the new one is done.
+    Xa.  when detail levels change with no downsample, there's a moment when the old one dies before the new one is done.
 X1.
 Don't use detail manager as intermediary anymore X1.
 BitmapDecoder to TileProvider or Adapter paradigm X1.
 Remove TileSetSelector